Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers

-This platform-independent design distinguishes our benchmarks from other Clifford-based volumetric benchmarks, which typically employ a randomized benchmarking (RB) framework.
+This explicit platform-independent design distinguishes our benchmarks from other Clifford-based volumetric benchmarks, which typically employ a randomized benchmarking (RB) framework.
 The most basic version of Clifford RB applies sequences of Haar-random Clifford unitaries followed by their inverses.
 However, the substantial circuit depth resulting from many Haar-random Cliffords limits this approach to component-level benchmarking of few-qubit gates \cite{corcoles2013process,mckay2019three}.
-Making RB scalable requires introducing predefined layers \cite{Erhard2019,Proctor2022MeasuringCapabilities}, which necessarily introduces platform-specific assumptions through layer design.
+Making RB scalable requires introducing predefined layers \cite{Erhard2019,Proctor2022MeasuringCapabilities}, whose design can introduce topology-dependent bias by implicitly favouring some hardware connectivities over others.
 Furthermore, a fundamental difference exists between the two approaches: RB methods are designed to be insensitive to measurement errors, as they aim to assess gate and layer fidelities.
 In contrast, our method deliberately captures both circuit and measurement errors, reflecting our goal to track the joint progress of measurement and circuit quality in a holistic manner.